Generic Name: buprenorphine (oral/buccal) (BUE pre NOR feen (OR al / BUK al))

 mouth sores caused by cancer;

-a history of drug abuse, methadone use, alcohol addiction, or mental illness.
+a history of drug abuse, methadone use, alcohol addiction, or mental illness; or

 It is not known whether Belbuca will harm an unborn baby.
 If you use Belbuca while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
 Tell your doctor if you are pregnant or plan to become pregnant.